Advanced-Programming-1401/Third-Assignment-Library-Management-System/README.md

     - Librarians to login, logout, add or delete books
 4. Your menu should allow new Users to create an account by providing a username and a password.
 Prevent new users choosing a previously taken username.
 Authenticate each user before logging in
 5. Your program should keep a list of all users (and the books they've borrowed), all librarians, and all books
-6. Commit your changes and push them to your own fork on Github
+6. Commit your changes and merge your branch into `main`.
+Push your commits to your own fork on Github

 ## Notes
 - The code provided in this repository gives you a template to work with and build your project.
 You are allowed to: